 You can add or remove columns by selecting Settings on the top right, then selecting or deselecting the column names you need to see.

+You can make the important attributes visible without constantly scrolling to the right, by changing the order of the columns.
 Select Settings on the top right, then use the handle icon to the left to drag an attribute higher up on the list to make it more visible.

 Customize your alerts view to show the best attributes without scrolling